Universal plane curve and moduli spaces of 1-dimensional coherent sheaves: Stability. Universal curve as a subvariety of Simpson moduli space

+3)\footnote{This observation is due to an unknown referee.} The image of the embedding from 2) coincides with the locus

-is a closed embedding of codimension $\frac{d(d-3)}{2}$. \end{pr} \begin{proof} 1) The isomorphism class of every sheaf $\cal F$ with resolution~\refeq{eq:resolution one point} is represented by a plane projective curve $C$ of degree $d$ and a point $p$ at $C$.
-One can see that $\cal F$ is a non-trivial extension and can be obtained as $\cExt^1(\cal I, O_{\P_2})(-d)$, where $\cal I$ is the ideal sheaf of a point $p$ at $C$, i.~e., $\cal I$ is given by the exact sequence
+of sheaves with global sections. \end{pr} \begin{proof} 1) The isomorphism class of every sheaf $\cal F$ with resolution~\refeq{eq:resolution one point} is represented by a plane projective curve $C$ of degree $d$ and a point $p$ at $C$.
+By Lemma~\ref{lemma:resANDext} $\cal F$ is a non-trivial extension and can be obtained as $\cExt^1(\cal I, O_{\P_2})(-d)$, where $\cal I$ is the ideal sheaf of a point $p$ at $C$, i.~e., $\cal I$ is given by the exact sequence

-Using the notation $\cal I^D\defeq \cExt^1(\cal I, \omega_{\P_2})$ from~\cite{MaicanDuality} we get $\cal F=\cal F^D(-d+3)$.
+Using the notation $\cal I^D\defeq \cExt^1(\cal I, \omega_{\P_2})$ from~\cite{MaicanDuality} we get $\cal F=\cal I^D(-d+3)$.
 By Lemma~\ref{lemma:ideal_of_point_on_curve} $\cal I$ is stable.
 Therefore, by the result from~\cite{MaicanDuality} its dual $\cal I^D$ is stable as well.
 Note that by~\cite[Lemma~9.2]{MaicanTwoSemiSt} it can not be properly semi-stable.

 This proves the first part of the statement.

 2) There is a family of sheaves, flat over $X$, with Hilbert polynomial $dm+\frac{d(3-d)}{2}+1$ given by the resolution

 where $\Psi|_{\{A\}\times\P_2}=A$.
 Since $X\xra{\nu}M$ is a $\P G$-bundle over $M$, we get locally over $M$ a flat family of sheaves, which induces the required morphism.